-- 1. To enable the students to understand the availability of resources, problems, types of sectors and the role of agriculture in the development of Indian Economy. - 2.
-To identify the resources and its impact to know the career prospects of primary, secondary and tertiary sectors in order to be employed.
+1. To enable the students to understand the availability of resources, problems, types of sectors and the role of agriculture in the development of Indian Economy.

+2. To identify the resources and its impact to know the career prospects of primary, secondary and tertiary sectors in order to be employed.

 СО Upon completion of this course the students will be able to : PSO addressed CL CO-1 discuss the importance of large scale industries, small scale industries and sickness of Indian industries.
-PSO - 8 U CO- 2 identify the sources of finance for Industries in India PSO - 5 U CO- 3 analyze the transport and service sectors of Indian Economy PSO - 8 An CO -4 identify the labour problems and policies of industrial sector PSO - 8 Re CO- 5 understand the present state of IT industry and modern technologies PSO - 8 U
+PSO - 8 U CO-2 identify the sources of finance for Industries in India PSO - 5 U CO-3 analyze the transport and service sectors of Indian Economy PSO - 8 An CO -4 J 1 J Re CO- 5 understand the present state of IT industry and modern technologies PSO - 8 U